 Cycling is an increasingly popular activity by tourists, ranging from people on a cycling holiday to those seeking a day or half day's ride.
-Where possible, off-road routes are preferred, especially by the latter.
+Where possible, off-road routes are preferred.
+The range of cycling demand can run from quiet family cycling along broad tracks to technical down hill rides suitable only for experts.
+Provision for this latter group already exists and plans are in the pipeline to open a second facility to cater for this sector.
 Some off-road routes have been provided in the Cairngorms and this network should be extended, including making links between routes.
 Cycle routes on suitable roads, also linking into a network, should be identified.
 Cycling opportunities, including cycle hire, should be actively promoted.

-There has also been a rapid growth in mountain biking and some areas of the UK are capitalising on this as a significant tourism opportunity.
+There has been a rapid growth in mountain biking and some areas of the UK are capitalising on this as a significant tourism opportunity.
 Some parts of the Cairngorms have seen erosion and inter-user conflict arising from mountain biking.
 Actions should include:

-- Encouraging and promoting a responsible mountain biking code. - Good information on where to mountain bike - Provision of a range of dedicated routes in selected locations at all levels of difficulty.
+- · Encouraging and promoting the responsible mountain biking code - Good information on where to mountain bike - Provision of a range of dedicated routes in selected locations at all levels of difficulty.

-► 5f Seek to address impacts from wild camping
+▶ 5f Seek to address adverse impacts from wild camping

-While wild camping can provide a special experience for visitors and can have low impact if carried out responsibly and in the right places, problems from over-use and irresponsible camping have been growing in certain locations in the Cairngorms.
-This needs to be addressed through information and management, working with the landowners, rangers and user groups.
+While wild camping can provide a special experience for visitors and can have low impact if carried out responsibly and in the right places, problems from over-use and irresponsible camping have been growing in a number of locations in the Cairngorms.
+This needs to be addressed through information and management, working with the land managers, rangers, police and user groups.